Rui-Chun/ESP32-CSI-Collection-and-Display/README.md

         ```

 - To use ESP32 as an active client and colelct CSI data from AP's reply to the ping packets.
     1. Flash the program in './active_client' to one ESP32 board.
-You need to change the mDNS hostname first.
-        ```
-        #define TARGET_HOSTNAME            "XXXXXXXX" // put your computer mDNS name here.
-        ```
+Similar to above, configs need to be updated.
     2. Connect your computer to the WiFi network.
 Run './active_ap/host_processing_pyqt.py'.
 You need to change the IP address of your computer accoding to the assigned IP from AP.
           ```
           UDP_IP = "192.168.4.2" # put your computer's ip in WiFi netowrk here